 There is a wide range of surgical and non-surgical procedures in Nottingham that can revitalise your appearance and help turn back the ageing process.
 The facelift is probably most well-known, but Ciaran also performs eyelid lifts and brow lifts, depending on the patient’s individual requirements.
-The rhinoplasty procedure or nose job is also a very popular procedure.

 A popular surgical procedure as people seek to regain a more youthful look.
 Often combined with other procedures such as eyelid surgery or a neck lift, a facelift works to reverse the signs of ageing by tightening muscles and removing excess skin.

 One of the most commonly performed cosmetic surgery operations is the blepharoplasty, or reduction of baggy eyelids.
 Bagginess of the eyelids occurs naturally and tends to increase with age.
 Occasionally, the condition will run in the family, but mostly, it is the result of natural loosening of the supporting tissues of the face and the ever-present force of gravity.